 Companies that want to compete for the best talent in their industry know that rewarding those employees for their work is a top priority.
-Workday’s compensation management system is a single system that organizations can use to help attract all-star talent and fill important roles in the system more effectively.
+Tying compensation directly to performance and individual contributions is another significant advantage, as it aligns employee rewards with organizational objectives.

 Read on to learn more!